-For those with inclinations towards the offbeat, no trip is complete without a stroll down Upper Haight towards hippie hill in Golden Gate Park where you will run into all manners of colorful (smelly) peoples and shops.
-Don’t worry though, even though the area has been historically sketch it is nowhere near the sketchiness of the Tenderloin, where crack addicts and street hoes adorn many a-corner.
-Upper Haight just plays host to your standard run of the mill runaways who are in reality harmless, albeit moochy suburban kids.
+For those with inclinations toward the offbeat, no trip is complete without a stroll down Upper Haight towards hippie hill in Golden Gate Park where you will run into all manners of colorful (smelly) people and shops.
+Don’t worry though, even though the area has been historically sketch it is nowhere near the sketchiness of the Tenderloin, where crack addicts and street hoes adorn many a corner.
+Upper Haight just plays host to your standard run-of-the-mill runaways who are in reality harmless, albeit moochy suburban kids.

 The Upper Haight could aptly be described as a retail district.
 There are specialty clothing boutiques, vintage clothing stores, great shoe stores, plenty of smoke shops, tattoo shops, resale shops, and quite a few restaurants and cafes.
 Not to mention it’s where you’ll find the Haight-Ashbury corner: the epi-center of the 60’s free love revolution.
 Pick up your Grateful Dead tie-dyes here and put the fear of god in your grandmamma with all the free-wheeling liberal ideas you picked up during your visit to SF.
 If you are into music, make sure you find your way to the end of the Haight Street for Amoeba music, the quintessential music nerd’s wet dream.
 Sometimes they even have free shows, so be sure to check the local music listings for bands that might be playing there.